AltaPay/plugin-shopify/wiki.md

 ![shopify_klarna](/Docs/configuration/shopify_klarna.png)

-### Enable Orderlines in Klarna
+### Enable Orderlines for Klarna

-Orderlines are required to configure Klarna payment method successfully.

-Orderlines settings can be found at the Klarna Payment Method Configurations page.
+Order lines are required for Klarna payments.
+So you have to enable the "Show order details" for Klarna in Terminal settings.
-You need to find "Show order details" section and click on "Yes" button to Enable the orderlines.
+To enable the order lines, click on a Klarna terminal and scroll to the "Show order details" section, and click on the "Yes" button.

 ![shopify_klarna_orderlines](/Docs/configuration/shopify_klarna_orderlines.png)